confuzedskull/G2/readme.txt

 -esc to quit

 Known Bugs:
--right clicking empty space and then left clicking an object will send the object to the rally point -highlighting doesn't work after clicking an object -shooting is disabled
+-right dragging empty space and then left clicking an object will send the object to the rally point -shooting is disabled
 -game time isn't displayed correctly in the information overlay -right clicking objects doesn't work